What is the LooChoo Identity Summit?

 What is LooChoo?

-LooChoo is the Okinawan pronunciation for Ryukyu, the island kingdom, stretching from the Amami group to the north of Okinawa to the Yaeyama Island chain in the south.
-The term is used at a this conference to refer to all islands within the union, not just Okinawa.
+LooChoo is the Okinawan pronunciation for Ryukyu, the island kingdom, stretching from the Amami group to the north of Okinawa to the Miyako and Yaeyama islands in the south.
+The term is used at this summit to refer to all islands within the union, not just Okinawa.

 Who is Ukwanshin Kabudan?

 Ukwanshin Kabudan is a non-profit, Ryukyu performing arts troupe based in Honolulu.
 The purpose of this organization is to maintain the traditional music, dance, and cultural art forms while fostering goodwill and understanding through sharing.
 Ukwanshin also participates in educational programs to promote cultural awareness.
 Regular workshops on LooChoo culture, history, music, dance, and language are held on O’ahu, Maui, and Hawai’i Island.
-Please visit us online at http://www.ukwanshinkabudan.org or email us at ukwanshinkabudan [at] gmail.com.
+Please visit us online at http://www.ukwanshin.org or contact us here.

 What is ukwanshin?